Tatiana Prowell: Awards and honours

 Prowell was the recipient of an American Society of Clinical Oncology Young Investigator Award and two Pearl M. Stetler awards for women in medicine.
 In 2019, she received the John and Samuel Bard Award in Science or Medicine for her contributions to the field of oncology.
+Prowell was also recognized as one of the 100 Influential Women in Oncology by OncoDaily.
+She received the 2025 AMWA Inspire Award from the American Medical Women's Association.

 Personal life

 In 2004 she married Todd Gleeson, an HIV specialist.